TheHellBox/KISS-multiplayer/README.md

 zip KISSMultiplayer.zip -r *
 ```

-Copy KISSMultiplayer.zip in your game's mod folder, for example `~/.steam/steam/steamapps/compatdata/284160/pfx/drive_c/users/steamuser/My Documents/BeamNG.drive/mods/`
+Copy KISSMultiplayer.zip in your game's mod folder, for example, if you have the game installed with proton: `~/.steam/steam/steamapps/compatdata/284160/pfx/drive_c/users/steamuser/My Documents/BeamNG.drive/mods/`

 ## Play:
 First, download and install a [Rust toolchain](https://rustup.rs/)

-After you install rust toolchain, compile the bridge and run it.
+After you have installed the rust toolchain, compile the bridge and run it.
 ```sh
 cd kissmp-bridge/
 cargo run --release